-Under the Scenario, the Company's pro forma Common Equity Tier 1 ratio, with transition requirements, was projected to decrease from 12.3% at December 31, 2017 to 9.0% at March 31, 2020, the end of the nine quarter test horizon.
-The projected minimum Common Equity Tier 1 ratio over the nine quarter test horizon was 8.3%, which exceeds the 4.5% stress test regulatory minimum.
-The risk-based capital ratios are calculated under the standardized approach with transition requirements and reflect the Dodd-Frank capital actions.
-As shown in Table 2, all capital ratios remain above the regulatory minimum ratios throughout the nine quarter test horizon.
+Under the Scenario, the Company's pro forma Common Equity Tier 1 ratio, was projected to decrease from 11.7% at December 31, 2018 to 11.1% at March 31, 2021, the end of the nine-quarter test horizon.
+The projected minimum Common Equity Tier 1 ratio over the nine-quarter test horizon was 10.4%, which exceeds the 4.5% stress test regulatory minimum.
+The risk-based capital ratios are calculated under the standardized approach and reflect the Dodd-Frank capital actions.
+As shown in Table 2, all capital ratios remain above the regulatory minimum ratios throughout the nine-quarter test horizon.